 Here at Paddy Power our Cheltenham Festival betting suite offers literally thousands of markets covering every race of the four-day meeting.
 And one of the things you’ll notice when you live stream Cheltenham is the incredible roar heard from the grandstands on Day One.

 So what is the Cheltenham roar?
-This guide will explain what it’s all about, why it exists and – sadly – why we won’t be hearing it in 2021.
+This guide will explain what it’s all about, why it exists and what to expect in 2022.

 What is the Cheltenham roar?